schnikes/Stratify/README.md

 ##  Current Status

-This app is currently in **active development** and available to test in the Overwolf Developer Console.
+This app is currently in **active development**.
 A public beta release is expected soon.

 ---